smart48/smt-laravel/README.md

 ```
 docker build . -t smart48/smt-laravel
 ```
 This will build with the tag using our organization's name and name for the image.
+Make sure Docker is running or see something like `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?`

 ## Test